 The hardest items in the home to prepare for storage or moving are appliances.
 Appliances such as washers and dryers, refrigerators, dishwashers, or microwaves are often awkward to move.
-If you wan your appliances to be easily set-up in your new home, you need to follow the proper steps in moving and storage
+If you want your appliances to be easily set-up in your new home, you need to follow the proper steps in moving and storage

 This post focuses on tips for preparing and moving refrigerators, stoves, dishwashers and microwaves.
 Check manufacturer’s instructions for specific storage/moving information for each appliance before you start the moving process.
 Some of the preparation needed will be specific for a particular appliance.
 Other appliances can follow general preparation tips.

 For any appliance, the most important thing to do before moving is a thorough cleaning.
 This means removing all food and scrubbing the appliance inside and out.
 When moving appliances, place them last on the truck, so they will be the removed first at the new home or storage facility.

 How to Move a Refrigerator

 - Defrost refrigerator at least 3 days before moving.